- To be a resource for exhibitors - providing information and best practices related to ALA conferences.

 - Session Title and accurate description of your session, using up to 75 words.

-- Learning Objectives for the program-provide outcomes that pinpoint what you expect participants to be able to do after the program.
-Professional education is “how to” education, more about applying and implement.
+- Learning Objectives for the program: provide outcomes that pinpoint what you expect participants to be able to do after the program.
+Professional education is “how to” education, more about application and implementation.
 What will change because of your presentation?
-Is it intended to be a how to session with practical solutions and lots of takeaways, inspirational or theoretical?
+Is it intended to be a how to session with practical solutions and lots of takeaways, inspirational, or theoretical?

-- Identify speaker/speakers/panel names and qualifications, etc. If a panel is included include members of the library community along with the vendor/non-vendor speakers.
+- Identify speaker/speakers/panel names and qualifications, etc. If program is a panel, include members of the library community, subject experts and vendors.

 - Provide primary contact information for the program (full mail address, phone numbers/fax/e-mail).
 All ALA communication will go to this primary contact.